 Access to University data, information and systems that is not intended for unrestricted public access requires authentication.

 CAS with multi-factor authentication (CAS+MFA) is the University’s preferred authentication method.
 For authentication to desktop environments (desktops, laptops and workstations), Microsoft Active Directory authentication with multi-factor authentication (AD+MFA) is the University’s preferred interactive logon method.
 In applications, services and system integrations where CAS is unavailable or is not an appropriate authentication method, at a minimum, the selected alternate authentication method must meet the security standards outlined for CAS in Procedure 1601 PR.02 [should be renumbered to 1610 PR.X].

 Standards for creating and maintaining University identity accounts used in access control can be found in the following document:

 - Procedure 1601 PR.08, Sponsored Identity Access

 Multi-factor authentication (MFA) is required when accessing University systems that require authentication and where it is technically feasible to integrate the systems with Yale’s multi-factor authentication service provider(s).
-When accessing these systems from an on-campus location and from authorized devices, the University may make exceptions to this requirement.

 Devices running deprecated and unsupported operating systems will be denied access to the Yale network or Internet.